-Artist Meghan Keane: What shifted for me was I began to see the rollers less as fixed sculptural shapes and a field of objects to seeing their potential as moving parts and part of larger human experience; the emphasis on waves unmoored me from my more static, compositional perceptions.
+Artist Meghan Keane: What shifted for me was I began to see the rollers less as fixed sculptural shapes and a field of objects to seeing their potential as moving parts and a part of larger human experience; the emphasis on waves unmoored me from my more static, compositional perceptions.

 Have you ever written work that has been inspired by visual art before?
 What was that experience like for you?
 Why were you inspired to do so?

 Poet Margaret Noodin: I have often written poetry for images and in some ways imagine that all my poems are anchored to our world by what we observe in it.
 The poem “Animoomigo/Riding Away” was inspired by an image of horses, humans and eagle staffs facing what could be either a new dawn or the inevitable west.

 Have you ever had a writer respond to your work before?
 What was the experience like?